 2. Listen to Your Employees & Work Hard to Meet Their Needs

-- They have relatives or friends in danger they’re trying to protect.
+- Have struggling relatives or friends who they’re trying to support.

-- They question if what they do really matters.
+- Question if what they do really matters.

-And don’t guess what employees need.
-Survey them regularly to gauge wellbeing and see what needs they’d like met to feel heard and cared for on a social, emotional and psychological level
+Don’t guess what employees need.
+Survey them regularly to gauge their wellbeing and see what needs they’d like met to feel heard and cared for on a social, emotional and psychological level.